tj06boy/My-C-journey/README.md

 # My-C-journey
-i asked ChatGPT to give me 100 C programs.
-These are the programs.
+i asked ChatGPT to give me 100 C programs. these are the programs.